lukasHoel/fake-video-detection/utils/Readme.md

 # Utils
 With the scripts contained here, you can create your own dataset from the official FaceForensics dataset.
 It will create sequences of images and can be configured as described below. <br><br>
-Additionally, this directory contains functions to create optical flow from images and contains preliminary testing results from using flownet2 as optical flow iimplementation.
+Additionally, this directory contains functions to create optical flow from images and contains preliminary testing results from using flownet2 as optical flow implementation.

 ## Author: Lukas Hoellein